Aliases for ATF5 Gene

 GeneCards Summary for ATF5 Gene

 ATF5 (Activating Transcription Factor 5) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and TCR Signaling (Qiagen).
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
+Diseases associated with ATF5 include West Nile Fever and Triple-Receptor Negative Breast Cancer.
+Among its related pathways are ERK Signaling and Signaling events mediated by PRL.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription corepressor activity.
 An important paralog of this gene is ATF4.